niyatsharma09-ui/simple-quiz-bot-/README.md

 🧩 Easy to Expand — You can easily add hundreds of new questions.
 Tech used: Python, random, time, functions, lists/dictionaries, loops, conditionals, and input handling.

-made by me a school student using pyroid 3
+made by me a school student using pyroid 3 on mobile